CMBS ABS DCF Financial Model Template Excel

-Excel 20 Year CMBS ABS Securitization Finance Model, Combined Commercial Mortgage and Asset-Backed Securities, covering the Income Statement, Cash Flow Statement, and Balance Sheet.
-Cost structures, and financial statements to forecast the financial health of your Combined CMBS and ABS funding.
+Excel 20 Year CMBS ABS DCF Financial Model Template covering the Income Statement, Cash Flow Statement, and Balance Sheet.
+Cost structures, Discounted Cash Flow (DCF) with Terminal Value, Sensitivity Analysis, and WACC and financial statements to forecast the financial health of your Combines CMBS and ABS funding.

 20x Asset Revenue and CMBS Input Tabs, Income Statements, Cash Flow Statements, Balance Sheets, CAPEX Sheets, OPEX Sheets, Statement Summary Sheets, and Revenue Forecasting Charts with the specified revenue streams, BEA charts, revenue summary charts, employee salary tabs and expenses sheets.